sinai-dev/OSLDocs/API/SL_Effect.md

 * The Status Identifier for the effect received when you have Shamanic Resonance
 * The game just adds ` Amplified` to the identifier for most boons, eg `Bless Amplified`

+## SL_AddPukeOnEat
+Contains no extra fields, used by Indigestion to give the character a chance of puking on eating.

 ## SL_AddStatusEffectBuildUp
 For adding a build-up effect, usually used by Hit effects.